Ezel Akay

-Ezel Akay (born 20 January 1961) is a Turkish film actor, film director and film producer.
+Ezel Akay (born 20 January 1961) is a Turkish actor, director, writer and producer.

-Life and work
+Life and career

 After Ezel Akay graduated as a mechanical engineer from the Boğaziçi University, he was trained as actor at the US-American Villanova University.

 Before Ezel Akay started to work in the Turkish film business and co-founded the Turkish production company IFR, he worked as copywriter, theatre director and –actor.
-Since the foundation of his film production company IFR, Ezel Akay directed more than 500 commercials.
+Since the foundation of his film production company IFR, Ezel Akay directed more than 1200 commercials.

-In 1996 Ezel Akay produced together with the Turkish film director Dervis Zaim for Zaim's debut feature Somersault in a Coffin, which won several national and international prizes.
+In 1996 Ezel Akay produced, together with the Turkish film director Dervis Zaim, Zaim's debut feature Somersault in a Coffin, which won several national and international prizes.
 Where's Firuze? was the first feature, which Ezel Akay directed.